 Helpful hint: Where possible, images of extant examples or related items should be included to help those scoring your work.
 Source location information should be provided so that others can look up your sources and find the same images and text that you found.
 Sources should be generally regarded as reputable and directly applicable to the entry.

 The St. Eligius 12 Questions sheet is available here (https://dragonshiphaven.eastkingdom.org/wp-content/uploads/St-E-2018-12-Questions.pdf).
-Documentation is typically prepared in advance, however, there will be blank 12 Questions sheets available at the event.
+Documentation is typically prepared in advance.

 Competition Score Sheet